Superstar (Brazilian TV series) season 2

-The second season of SuperStar, premiered live on Rede Globo on Sunday, April 12, 2015 at 11:30 p.m.
+The second season of SuperStar premiered live on Rede Globo on Sunday, April 12, 2015 at 11:30 p.m.
 (BRT) and 10:30 p.m.
 (AMT) during the 2015–16 Brazilian television season.

-The winning band was entitled to a R$ 500,000 prize, a brand new Ford Ka and a recording contract with Som Livre.
+The prizes for the winning band were R$ 500,000, a Ford Ka and a recording contract with Som Livre.

-Host and experts
+Hosts and experts

 Hosts

 Fernanda Lima and André Marques returned as the hosts, while actress Fernanda Paes Leme was replaced by TV host Rafa Brites as backstage interviewer.

 Experts

 The entire panel was replaced from the first season.
 RPM frontman and musician Paulo Ricardo, Latin Grammy Award–nominee singer and actress Sandy and pagode singer-songwriter Thiaguinho were the three experts for this season.